LEGAL EDUCATION

 • updated in 2023, in connection with the events related to Russia's armed aggression against Ukraine

-Presently, the state of legal education is nearing a critical point.
-Employers express dissatisfaction with the proficiency and abilities of graduates from law schools, while these graduates themselves exhibit poor performance in entrance examinations for master's programs.
+The state of legal education leaves much to be desired.
+Employers express dissatisfaction with the proficiency and abilities of law school graduates, while these graduates themselves exhibit poor performance in entrance examinations for master's programs and during the Unified State Qualification Exam.
 Compounding the issue is the proliferation of educational institutions offering legal training, leading to an oversupply of lawyers compared to market demand.

-Despite some positive changes in recent years, much work remains to be done to align legal education with global best practices and to address the demand for competent judicial personnel.
+Despite some positive changes in recent years overall, much work remains to be done to align legal education with global best practices and to address the demand for competent judicial personnel.

-Continuing the reform of legal education is crucial, including delineating clear distinctions between legal education and law enforcement training, enhancing admission criteria and licensing standards, intensifying efforts against corruption, and streamlining the network of educational institutions, all in accordance with European integration requirements for Ukraine.
+Continuing the reform of legal education, including delineating clear distinctions between legal education and law enforcement training, enhancing admission criteria and licensing standards, intensifying efforts against corruption, and streamlining the network of educational institutions, is all part of European integration requirements for Ukraine, enshrined in the Rule of Law Roadmap approved in May 2025.

 PROBLEM 1